shilpi1998/Hashtag-Recommendation-System/README.md

 ##Implementation

 This explains how the system has been implemented, and the decisions that were made during the process.
-It also shows any difficulties<br> that were encountered, and how they were dealt with.
+It also shows any difficulties that were encountered, and how they were dealt with.<br>

 ###Tools and Technologies<br>
 The first decision to make when implementing the system was to decide upon the programming languages, technologies and libraries that<br> would be used.<br>